M. K. Asante: Lectures and essays

-Asante is featured in Changing America: 1968 and Beyond, a permanent exhibit at the Smithsonian National Museum of African American History and Culture.
+He is featured in Changing America: 1968 and Beyond, a permanent exhibit at the Smithsonian's National Museum of African American History and Culture.

-Asante has written essays on art, Hip Hop, technology, and culture for USA Today, Huffington Post, San Francisco Chronicle, and The New York Times.
+He has written essays on art, hip hop, technology, and culture for USA Today, The Huffington Post, San Francisco Chronicle, and The New York Times.

 Music

 Asante is featured on the song "Bangers", along with Halo, from the album Indie 500 by Talib Kweli and 9th Wonder.
+In their review of the album, Pitchfork noted that "Asante captures the vibe nicely."

 Asante is the founder of Wonderful Sound Studios.

-Professor
+As a songwriter, he wrote the lyrics for the 2023-'24, 2024-'25, and 2025-'26 official Monday Night Football anthem, "In the Air Tonight", a cover of the song of the same name by Phil Collins, performed by Snoop Dogg, Chris Stapleton, and Cindy Blackman Santana.

+Academia

-At 23, he joined the faculty of Morgan State University.
-He received tenure at 26 and is currently Associate Professor of creative writing and film in the Department of English and Language Arts.
-In 2017, he was appointed to Distinguished Professor-in-Residence at the MICA (Institute of Strategic Marketing and Communication) in India.
+At age 23, Asante joined the faculty of Morgan State University.
+He received tenure three years later, at age 26.
+He is currently an associate professor of creative writing and film in the Department of English and Language Arts.
+In 2017, he was appointed Distinguished Professor-in-Residence at the MICA (Institute of Strategic Marketing and Communication) in India.

 He is the recipient of the 2021 Morgan State University Distinguished Achievement Award.

+In 2025, he received an Honorary Degree, Doctor of Arts from Lafayette College.

 TV shows

 Asante is the host and co-executive producer of While Black with MK Asante, a docuseries produced by Snapchat.
-While Black with MK Asante takes the stories of America's black youth and gives them a platform in the smartphones of millions of America's teens.
+The series takes the stories of America's black youth and gives them a platform in the smartphones of millions of America's teens.
 While Black with MK Asante has nearly 17 million viewers.

-Asante co-wrote the broadcast opens for the 2021 NBA Finals directed by Spike Lee.

 TV performances

-On November 30, 2020, he performed and debuted "We the Eagles" on ESPN's NFL Monday Night Football for a live audience of 11.4 million viewers.
+On November 30, 2020, Asante performed and debuted "We the Eagles" on ESPN's Monday Night Football for a live audience of 11.4 million viewers.

 On May 29, 2021, he performed and debuted "Skate or D.I.E." at the 2021 Dew Tour Skateboarding Olympic qualifier on NBC.

-On October 11, 2021, he co-wrote, co-produced, and starred in the intro for ESPN's NFL Monday Night Football week 5 featuring the Indianapolis Colts Vs. Baltimore Ravens.
-In the intro, Asante is backed by the Morgan State University Marching Band and garnered 11.4 million viewers.
+On October 11, 2021, he co-wrote, co-produced, and starred in the introduction to ESPN's Monday Night Football Week 5 game featuring the Indianapolis Colts vs. the Baltimore Ravens.
+In the introduction, Asante is backed by the Morgan State University Marching Band; the introduction was viewed by 11.4 million viewers.